Sweep Range and Sweep Rate

 Sweep Rate

-The sweep rate determines the speed at which the controller increases or decreases the frequency.
+The sweep rate determines the the rate at which the controller sweeps through the frequency range.
 It is measured by the frequency range covered per unit of time.
 The sweep rate can be either linear or logarithmic.

 acceleration profile with different sweep rates